Fiurs-Hearth/ExtraResourceBars/README.md

 # ExtraResourceBars
+A Vanilla WoW AddOn
-Displays an extra customazible, moveable HP and Power bar.
+Displays an extra customizable, moveable HP and Power bar.

 Customization is saved per character.
 Video for the addon: